totalnoMartina/moon-child-yoga/README.md

 # Existing Features

-Navigation bar which navigates to "Home", "Book Here", "Gallery - About" with one click placed on top of the page, the links to social networks like Facebook and Instagram, and a middle button to navigate to top of page when you scroll too much down to get back on top with a click.
+Navigation bar which navigates to "Home", "Book Here", "Gallery - About" with one click is  placed in the middle of the page, under the logo.
+The links to social networks like Facebook and Instagram, and a middle button to navigate to top of page when you scroll too far down to get back on top with a single click.
 Available on all three pages.

 # Homepage